climatecabinet/acc-map/README.md

 2. Fork and Clone the Repository
 * [Fork](https://docs.github.com/en/github/getting-started-with-github/fork-a-repo) the repository
-* Clone the repository locally, in the terminal, using the SSH url -- git clone...
+* Clone the repository locally, in the terminal, using the SSH url -- git clone git@github.com:shelbygreen/acc-map.git

 3. Set up the repo and Install Dependencies
 * In the root of the repo folder, run: yarn run bootstrap